Fechin/reference/regex.md

 categories:
     - Toolkit
 intro: |
-    A quick reference guide for regular expressions (regex), including symbols, ranges, grouping, assertions and some sample patterns to get you started.
+    A quick reference for regular expressions (regex), including symbols, ranges, grouping, assertions and some sample patterns to get you started.
-    This cheat sheet was made for [PCRE](https://en.wikipedia.org/wiki/Perl_Compatible_Regular_Expressions).
 ---

 Get Started {.cols-3}